patztablook22/patztabot22/README.md

 2. Processing conversations.
 3. Dumping everything into the final `.txt` file.

 Each of these steps uses methods and classes in the `src/dataset.py` module.
+Messages in all languages (similar amount of Czech and English messages) were included.
+The final training file has the size of around 12 MiB and contains around 200 thousand messages.

 ### Loading conversations